bbatsche/Ansible-Nginx-Passenger-Role/README.md

 - `env_name` &mdash; Whether this server is in a "development", "production", or other type of environment.
 Default is "dev"
 - `http_root` &mdash; Where site directores should be created.
 Default is "/srv/http"
 - `domain` &mdash; Domain name for site to create.
 Undefined by default.
-- `site_type` &mdash; Application server software this site uses.
+- `site_type` &mdash; Application server software this site uses.
 Default is none.
 Possible values are:
     - hhvm
     - node
     - php